 All members must show respect for the coach, advisor, captains, and other squad members at all times.
 A member may be pulled from a performance at any time if they are displaying a poor attitude toward choreography, captains, another member, or the choreographer.
 Once removed, a member must earn the right to return to the performance.
 Members must be of good character and remember that they represent the mission and values of Pepperdine.

 While academic success is the first priority, the accomplishment of the squad depends on members attending all practices, games, and appearances.
 Squad members will receive class credit for attendance and participation at all practices and will be evaluated on a Pass/Fail grading system.

 Practice and Games

-The Pom Squad will have the opportunity to travel to the WCC Men's and Women's Basketball Championship Tournament in Las Vegas, Nevada.
-This typically takes place over spring break.
+The Pom Squad will have the opportunity to travel to the WCC Men's & Women's Basketball Championship Tournament in Las Vegas, Nevada which typically takes place in early March.

 The coach will determine traveling squads.
 Positions on the team will be determined based on recruiting, skills, attitude, academic standing, and seniority.
 The size of the squad traveling will be determined based on budget restrictions and in accordance with the WCC, the NCAA, and the Pepperdine Athletic Department's rules and regulations.

 The University has a predetermined budget that will serve as the primary financial source for the squad; however, there may be times when squad members are called on to fundraise* or pay for certain items/events.

 *All squad members are required to participate in the Mini Waves Dance Clinic fundraiser.